-One of the biggest achievements of our press in Kuomintang China, consists in the fact that it is flexible and confident in carrying out the slogans of the Party regarding the defence of the U.S.S.R. against the imperialist onslaught being prepared against her.
-Our press, like the Party as a whole, links up the slogan of the defence of the U.S.S.R. organically with the task of mobilising the masses under the slogan of the national revolutionary struggle of the armed people against Japanese and other imperialists.
-The armed defence of the U.S.S.R. against the imperialist and Kuomintang attacks is the slogan which arises from the concrete way in which this question is placed before the masses.
-Our press explains that any attempt to counterpose the slogan of the national revolutionary war to that of the defence of the U.S.S.R. is incorrect and anti-Leninist, and merely plays into the hands of counter-revolutionary Kuomintang agitation.
+One of the biggest achievements of our press in Kuomintang China consists of the fact that it is flexible and confident in carrying out the slogans of the Party regarding the defense of the U.S.S.R. against the imperialist onslaught being prepared against it.
+Our press, like the Party as a whole, links up the slogan of the defense of the U.S.S.R. organically with the task of mobilizing the masses under the slogan of the national revolutionary struggle of the armed people against Japanese and other imperialists.
+The armed defense of the U.S.S.R. against the imperialist and Kuomintang attacks, is the slogan which arises from the concrete way in which this question is placed before the masses.
+Our press explains that any attempt to counterpose the slogan of the national revolutionary war against the slogan of the defense of the U.S.S.R. is incorrect and anti-Leninist and only plays into the hands of counter-revolutionary Kuomintang agitation.

-The illegal press of our party has widely organised the popularisation of the achievements of socialist construction in the U.S.S.R., the results of the First Five-Year Plan and the successful struggle being carried on to fulfil the Second Five-Year Plan.
+The illegal press of our Party has widely organized the popularization of the achievements of socialist construction in the U.S.S.R., the results of the First Five-Year Plan and the successful struggle being carried on to fulfill the Second Five-Year Plan.
 For this purpose the Party makes wide use of legal and semi-legal publications in addition to the illegal press, and even uses some of the bourgeois press.
 Our press in Kuomintang China is filled with more facts and figures relating to the U.S.S.R. than the press in the Soviet Districts.

-Our Party decisively exposes in the pages of our press the counter-revolutionary attacks made by Chinese renegades (Yu-Fei, Sun-si-gen, etc.), directed against the Comintern, the Communist Party of China and its Bolshevik C.C.
-As is well known, the renegades have chosen the question of the role of the proletariat in the Chinese revolution as the centre of attack in their "appeals" (they completely deny the role of the Chinese proletariat as the leading force in the revolution).
-They talk about the "artificial implanting" of Marxism-Leninism by the Communist Party under the leadership of the "Stalinist fraction," and the "betrayal of the national interests by the Communist Party," etc.
+Our Party decisively exposes on the pages of our press the counter-revolutionary attacks made by Chinese renegades (Yu-Fei, Sunsigen, etc.), directed against the Comintern, the Communist Party of China and its Bolshevik C.C.
+As is well known, the renegades have chosen the question of the role of the proletariat in the Chinese revolution as the center of attack in their "appeals" (they completely deny the role of the Chinese proletariat as the leading force in the revolution).
+They talk about the "artificial implanting" of Marxism-Leninism by the Communist Party under the leadership of the "Stalinists faction", and the "betrayal of the national interests by the Communists Party", etc.

-The struggle against the renegades has been connected up with the struggle against provocation, and for the improvement of party technique and conspiracy, the political significance of which is frequently underestimated by our comrades.
+The struggle against the renegades has been connected up with the struggle against provocation, and for the improvement of Party technique and conspiracy, the political significance of which is frequently underestimated by our comrades.

-Our press has carried on a bolshevik struggle on two fronts for the general line of the Communist Party and the Comintern against "right" opportunism as the main danger at the given stage of the revolution, against "left" opportunism, against conciliation towards them, and against all repetitions of the ideas of Chen Du-su, Li Li-hsian and Lo-zo-nun, decisively repulsing every slightest deviation from the Leninist policy in every concrete question.
+Our press has carried on a Bolshevik struggle on two fronts for the general line of the Communist Party and the Comintern, against Right opportunism as the main danger at the given stage of the revolution, against "Left" opportunism, against conciliation towards them, and against all repetitions of the ideas of Chen Du-su, Li Li-hsian and Lo Chong Lung, decisively repulsing every slightest deviation from the Leninist policy in every concrete question.

-And if the Communist Party of China has become a united party at the present time, welded together and ideologically monolithic as never before, an extremely important part has been played by our Bolshevik press in achieving this.
+And if the Communist Party of China has become a united Party at the present time, welded together and ideologically monolithic as never before, an extremely important role in achieving this has been played by our Bolshevik press.

-Finally, it is necessary to point to the successful conduct of campaigns in our press to recruit members to the Party in connection with the anniversaries of the events of September 18th and January 28th.
+Finally it is necessary to point to the successful conduct in our press of campaigns to recruit members to the Party in connection with the anniversaries of the events of September 18 and January 28.